ktsoto/zap/doc/index.rst

 cfilter   100      Size of the filterbox used to remove the continuum features in order to
                    sterilize the basis set used to calculate the eigenbasis.

-nevals    False    Number of eigenspectra/eigenvaules used per spectral segment.
+nevals    []       Number of eigenspectra/eigenvaules used per spectral segment.
 If this
                    is used, the pevals is ignored.
 Provide either a single value that will be used for all of the segments, or a list of 9 values that will be used for each of the segments.

-pevals    False    Percentage of the caclulated eigenspectra/eigenvaules used per spectral
+pevals    []       Percentage of the caclulated eigenspectra/eigenvaules used per spectral
                    segment.
 Provide either a single value that will be used for all of the segments, or a list of 9 values that will be used for each of the segments.